xye7ei/metaparse/README.md

 this.

 Note `metaclass=LALR.meta` only works in Python 3.
-There is an [alternative](#verbose-style) form which also works in Python 2, as well expose the API of this module more explicitly.
+There is an [alternative](#verbose-style) way which works in Python 2.
+Directly using the APIs without all syntactic sugars is also possible.

 # Design and Usage